-This booklet is divided into five parts.
+This booklet is divided into four parts.
 Part One contains the Ethics Guidelines.
 These guidelines have been issued by the Committee and approved by the General Court in accordance with the provisions of RSA 14-B:3.
-The Ethics Guidelines are followed by 4 sample forms: "Declaration of Intent," "General Disclosure of Non-Financial Personal Interests Form," "Honorarium or Expense Reimbursement Report," and "Complaint Form."
+The Ethics Guidelines are followed by 3 sample forms: "Declaration of Intent," "Honorarium or Expense Reimbursement Report," and "Complaint Form."